You gotta be f—ing kidding me.

 I won’t do it.
 I was inside Arrowhead Stadium on Sunday as a Chiefs fan.
 I’m not the type to boo or cheer.
 But I want Pioli fired.
 Eric Winston, too.

-- Kansas City Chiefs: Five Toughest Defenses to Face in 2016 - KC Kingdom
+- Kansas City Chiefs: 5 things learned in preseason week 2 - KC Kingdom